CIS565-Fall-2021/Project3-CUDA-Path-Tracer/README.md

 Refraction simulates the effects of translucent materials such as glass.
 Light will bend when it enters and exits these materials.
 When light enters from a medium with high index of refraction to a medium of low index of refraction, beyond a certain angle light will have total internal reflection instead of refraction.
 I implemented refraction with support for total internal reflection.
 Adding this feature will slow down the kernel because of the additional calculations for refraction angle, reflectance coefficient etc. This feature can take advantage of the parallel processing of GPU since the rays are independent.

+The top image is before refraction is applied.
+The bottom one is after.

 ![BeforeRefraction](img/beforeRefraction.png)
 ![AfterRefraction](img/afterRefraction.png)